 - The commitment by group management and its subsidiaries to develop information on internal employment opportunities, which, in a larger group, are not always sufficiently well known.
 Examples of internal careers are now widely available.
 “My career with Egis” meetings have been organised by site to discuss the opportunities for professional and geographical mobility in the group,

-- The involvement of social partners: on 12 December 2013, all the Group’s trade unions signed an employment agreement that aims to develop strategic workforce planning, and establish the broad guidelines as defined earlier, showing special attention paid to career support.
-This policy has helped to significantly increase professional and geographical mobility in the group.
+- Involvement of social partners: all the trade unions have signed an employment agreement that aims to develop strategic workforce planning, applying the broader guidelines established further up the chain, and paying special attention to methods of career support.
+This policy has resulted in a significant increase in professional and geographical transfers within the Group.To see KPIs on labour relations, see our Extra-Financial Reporting (jobs, work organisation, mobility, etc.)

 An agreement on “generation contracts”